useshortcut/api-cookbook/change-label/README.md

 ----

-If you to maodify this script for other use, consider starting with the included [search operators](https://help.clubhouse.io/hc/en-us/articles/360000046646-Search-Operators).
+If you want to modify this script for other uses, consider starting with the included [search operators](https://help.clubhouse.io/hc/en-us/articles/360000046646-Search-Operators).

 `search_for_label_with_incomplete_work = {'query': '!is:done label:"' + existing_label + '"', 'page_size': 25}`